iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > Not even aware of it.
 Nice to know that when I'm asleep and phone on charge that it is contributing to something worthwhile<br> :date: __2021-04-25 09:30:17__

 > Easily unobtrusive<br> :date: __2021-04-24 01:23:06__

-> I highly recommended this app.
-Here are a few things I do to make life easier.
-Before running the app.
-I take the phone out of its case to allow it to run cooler.
-I also ensure the phones battery is up to 90% before I allow the app to run.
-Otherwise I will have a low battery for the morning.
-The only disappointment is when a new update came through I lost all the data I had contributed.
-Again it is highly recommended.<br> :date: __2021-04-22 04:05:09__

-> Turn it on when charging your phone and that's it!
-Helping research while you sleep...as easy as that!!<br> :date: __2021-04-19 21:42:17__

-> Please put the option to use unlimited data for mobile connections too.<br> :date: __2021-04-17 03:24:01__

-> Great idea<br> :date: __2021-04-15 23:10:32__